Scramble Header Logo

 The three types of (potentially) power hungry devices I carry are: 1) phone, 2) camera and 3) torches.
 I've recently down-graded the phone (I don't rely on electronics for important stuff like navigation) and the switch from smartphone (162g) to an old dual-sim Nokia 105 (86g, 15h talk time, 1 month standby) provides savings in terms of weight but also battery-life (and thus power consumption).

 In winter, I carry four batteries for my GX1 camera and (when looked after in the manner described above) this has been sufficient for eight days below freezing (recent winter kit test saw ~400 RAW images shot, 2.75 batteries used).
 Consequently, I no longer require the heavy 10,000 mAh battery pack (>200g) I used to carry.
-I now use the much lighter (100g) Poweradd 5,000 mAh battery pack (pictured above #1).
-Although, in the last winter kit test this wasn't required (temperatures weren't that cold, with a low of -5°C), it's always sensible to have the ability to top up critical devices if needed.
+I now use the LiitoKala charger mentioned above.
+Although, in the last winter kit test a charger wasn't required (temperatures weren't that cold, with a low of -5°C), it's always sensible to have the ability to top up critical devices if needed.

 Which brings us to the re-chargeable Petzl Actik Core.